Faculty FAQs

 -

-Toggle ItemHow should I handle the situation where a student comes in with an accommodation letter and the letter is dated two or three weeks previously, and the student has already missed assignments?
+Toggle ItemHow should I handle a situation where a student sends an accommodation letter with the accommodation of flexibility with assignment deadlines after they have already missed assignments?

 Answer: